 It’s not far to drive from Zion to Bryce Canyon, but it’s just incredible to see the landscape change so drastically from the towering, smooth red walls of Zion to suddenly come upon the jagged hoodoos of Bryce Canyon only an hour and a half down the road.

+Good question!
 You know those jagged mountains that Road Runner and Wile E Coyote run around?
 They are hoodoos.
 A hoodoo is a tall thin spire of rock that rises up from the canyon floor and forms the most spectacular sculpture gallery that spreads for miles to the horizon.
 In Bryce these incredible shapes are formed by the 200 freeze and thaw cycles the canyon gets each winter.

 Again you can hike, stroll or sight see for as long or as little as you wish (read my Bryce Canyon post here >>).
 There is a bus from the town that takes you to various viewpoints and hiking trails.

 If you’re super sporty you can run the Navajo Loop with an app and try and beat the fastest in the world.
-If you’re like me you’ll head down that way only to realise that it’s a steep ascent so end up taking the longer but less steep circuit of Queens Garden Trail, named for the hoodoo which bears an uncanny resemblance to Queen Victoria.
+But if you’re like me you’ll head down that way only to realise that it’s a steep ascent so end up taking the longer but less steep circuit of Queens Garden Trail, named for the hoodoo which bears an uncanny resemblance to Queen Victoria.

 Where to stay at Bryce Canyon: We stayed at Bryce Canyon Grand and were grateful for their coin operated laundry as by now we’d accumulated a fair bit of stinky washing!
-It’s located just a walk away from the fun and oh-so-American Ebenezer’s Barn and Grill, where we rocked up for dinner in the huge hall and entertainment on stage by way of a hoe-down band for some rawhide music and real hide food!
+It’s located just a walk away from the fun and every western Ebenezer’s Barn and Grill, where we rocked up for dinner in the huge hall and entertainment on stage by way of a hoe-down band for some rawhide music and real hide food!